 Be sure to let us know that you have named us as a beneficiary so we can contact your administrator at the appropriate time and put your gift to work as you intend.

 Giving a small percentage of your estate can have a bigger impact on the Asian Art Museum Foundation than you might think.
-Contact Kate McNulty at 415.581.3683 or email@example.com today if you have questions about naming us as a beneficiary.
+Contact Director of Individual and Legacy Giving Kate McNulty at 415.581.3683 or firstname.lastname@example.org today if you have questions about naming us as a beneficiary.
 If you’ve already named us as a beneficiary, please let us know so we can thank you for your generosity.